sashinpivotal/dsa-java-review-doc/README.md

 - Refactor *HRClient* class to use *Department* class
   - Add employee objects to the *Department* object
-  - For each employee of the department, invoke *getEmployeeInfo* method
   - Invoke *letEmployeesWorkAndReturnNumberOfEmployeesWhoWorked()*
     method of the *Department* object